Skip to main content

 Flood Zone Additions

-If your property is in an AE or VE flood zone — and a significant portion of St. Pete is — your addition triggers FEMA compliance review.
-Elevated foundations, flood-resistant materials, elevation certificates, and the compliance process itself add 20–30% to your budget before you hang a single door.
+If your property is in an AE or VE flood zone on the FIRM map — and a significant portion of St. Pete is — your addition triggers FEMA compliance review against the base flood elevation (BFE) for your FIRM panel.
+Elevated foundations (stem wall or pier), flood-resistant materials below BFE, a new elevation certificate, and the compliance process itself add 20–30% to your budget before you hang a single door.
+Expect water/sewer connection fees and Pinellas County impact fees on any square footage you add, typically $3K–$8K depending on addition size.

 The number that matters most in flood zone additions is the FEMA 50% rule (we work within 49% to be safe): if the total cost of all improvements to your home exceeds 49% of its assessed structural value, you’re required to bring the entire home up to current FEMA compliance.
-That usually means elevating the entire structure — a $50,000–$150,000+ undertaking.
+That usually means elevating the entire structure — a $50,000–$150,000+ undertaking (see our house elevation cost guide for a full breakdown).
 Your contractor needs to track this carefully.

 St. Pete Building Permits and Fees